AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 ### Activity 3.5.3 guessChecker Pt 3

-This assignment will be categorized as a **Project**.

 **Directions:** Update GuessChecker to use compound Boolean statements.
 Give the user at minimum three opportunities to guess the correct answer and print out how many of the remaining guesses they have.
-You will submit your completed program with comments via replit.
-Please share your link on Canvas.
+You will submit your completed program as a java file comments on Canvas.
+Include tests to validate your program.

 ```java
 9782